Friday, December 12, 2014

 A Winnipeg teacher named Brad Badiuk has said some stupid things on Facebook and been suspended (or, placed on leave) as a result.
 This might be a good place to talk about Badiuk’s right to free speech -- whether or not he should be placed on leave for saying stupid things in a public forum -- but instead there is a more pressing issue.
 That is: what he actually said and what is wrong with it.
 Without wanting to attribute any particular intelligence to Badiuk’s comments (or the punctuation errors -- something I found disturbing for a person who is supposed to be a teacher -- that they contained), I actually think his comments deserve to be discussed.
 Let me be clear up front: what he said was ignorant (in a literal sense of the term), silly, bigoted and showed not a shred of research into the issue he was addressing: Canadian/Aboriginal relations.
 Still, this can be an “educational moment” because the concerns this particular individual raised are concerns I’ve heard others raise.
 For those us who support better relations between Original Peoples and Canada, there is a bit of an obligation to address Badiuk’s point and show him and others why they are misguided.
 That is what I seek to do in this post.

-Badiuk’s point were posted on social media; they were not a refined argument.
+Badiuk’s points were posted on social media; they were not a refined argument.
 I won’t use his language and so something might get lost in translation but briefly, he makes several points regarding Original Peoples:

 • Original Peoples use past injustices as a “crutch” to try to get things from Canadian society

-• They are a “concurred” people
+• They are a “conquered” people

 • They get more benefits than white Canadians